 10.9.
 The provisions of paragraph 89 shall not provide a basis for an increase in fishing effort by fishing vessels owned or operated by interests outside such small island developing State Members or participating territories, unless such fishing is conducted in support of efforts by such Members and territories to develop their own domestic fisheries.

-1 The first such report shall be due on April 30th, 2006 and shall cover calendar year 2004.
-Small Island Developing States will make their best efforts to comply with this first reporting deadline.
+Annex I: Average annual fishing effort for 2002-2004 and annual fishing effort for subsequent years for fisheries directed at North Pacific albacore in the North Pacific Ocean